 Why Baby Sapodillas Fall

-Quite probably a Yucatan native, sapodilla is a slow growing, upright, long-living evergreen tree.
-Tropical specimens can grow to 100 feet, but grafted cultivars are much smaller at 30-50 feet in height.
-Its foliage is medium green, glossy and alternate, and makes a lovely ornamental addition to the landscape, not to mention its delicious fruit.
+Quite probably a Yucatan native, sapodilla is a slow growing, upright, long living evergreen tree.
+Tropical specimens can grow to 100 feet (30.5 m.), but grafted cultivars are much smaller at 30 to 50 feet (9-15 m.) in height.
+Its foliage is medium green, glossy, and alternate, and makes a lovely ornamental addition to the landscape, not to mention its delicious fruit.

 The tree blooms with small, bell-shaped flowers several times per year, although it will only yield fruit twice a year.
 A milky latex, known as chicle, exudes from the branches and trunk.
 This latex sap is used to make chewing gum.

-The fruit, actually a large ellipsoid berry, is round to oval and about 2-4 inches across with a brown, grainy skin.
-The flesh is yellow to brown or reddish-brown with a sweet, malty flavor and often containing anywhere from three to 12 black, flattened seeds.
+The fruit, actually a large ellipsoid berry, is round to oval and about 2 to 4 inches (5-10 cm.) across with brown, grainy skin.
+The flesh is yellow to brown or reddish brown with a sweet, malty flavor, often containing anywhere from 3 to 12 black, flattened seeds.

 Sapodilla fruit drop is not a common problem with the trees if they are healthy.
 In fact, sapodilla problems are minimal provided the tree is in a warm location, although sapodillas are not strictly tropical.
-Mature trees can handle temperature of 26-28 F. (-3 to -2 C.) for a short time.
-Young trees are obviously less established and will be damaged or killed at 30 F. (-1 C.).
-So a sudden cold snap might be one reason for fruit dropping from a sapodilla plant.
+Mature trees can handle temperatures of 26 to 28 degrees F. (-3 to -2 C.) for a short time.
+Young trees are obviously less established and will be damaged or killed at 30 degrees F. (-1 C.).
+So, a sudden cold snap might be one reason for fruit dropping from a sapodilla plant.

 Sapodilla Tree Care